 Late Victorian England

 This era could be subtitled 'The Gladstone and Disraeli Show' for the two politicians who dominated it.
 The two men, Gladstone and Disraeli, could not have been more dissimilar.
 Gladstone was liberal, humanitarian, and devout.
 Queen Victoria found him stuffy.

-The Irish Question.
 This was also the age of the 'Irish Question', the question being whether or not the Irish should be allowed to rule themselves.
 Gladstone was a constant activist for increased Irish autonomy, but his views were not widely supported, and Irish extremists began a campaign of terrorism, the fruits of which are still with us today.

 Legal reform proceeded slowly.
 Education was made more accessible for the lower classes, and the Ballot Act of 1872 made voting a private affair for the first time.
 The Army Regulation Bill abolished the practice of purchasing commissions in the armed forces.

 In this age before TV's, computers, and Nintendo, the most common form of entertainment was reading aloud (parents of the video age take note!).
-Writers like Dickens, Tennyson, and Trolloppe were widely read and discussed.
+Writers like Dickens, Tennyson, and Trollope were widely read and discussed.
 The advent of universal compulsory education after 1870 meant that there was now a much larger audience for literature.
 Disraeli himself, when he wasn't locking horns with Gladstone, was a very popular novelist.

-Victoria's Empire.
 Much of the attention of the country was focussed abroad during this era.
 In 1876 Victoria was declared Empress of India and the English Empire was constantly being expanded.
 The prevailing attitude in Britain was that expansion of British control around the globe was good for everyone.

 These cities were 'organized' into geographical zones based on social class - the poor in the inner city, with the more fortunate living further away from the city core.
 This was made possible by the development of suburban rail transit.
 Some suburban rail companies were required by law to provide cheap trains for workers to travel into the city centre.

-Seaside Resorts.
 The growth of rail transit also gave birth to that Victorian mainstay, the seaside resort.
 As the Industrial Revolution progressed, working hours decreased, and the introduction of Bank Holidays meant that workers had the time to take trips away from the cities to the seaside.
 The seaside resorts introduced the amusement pier to entertain visitors.
 Some of the more famous resorts were at Blackpool and Brighton.

-The new aristocracy.
 The Industrial Revolution also meant that the balance of power shifted from the aristocracy, whose position and wealth was based on land, to the newly rich business leaders.
 The new aristocracy became one of wealth, not land, although titles, then as now, remained socially important in British society.